Gods just wanna have fun.

-- On David Eddings' Elenium, there's Flute, who's actually the Styric Child Goddess Aphrael.
+- In David Eddings's Elenium, there's Flute, who's actually the Styric Child Goddess Aphrael.

 - This is the Styric gods' usual MO.

-- And in the last book and on Tamuli, there´s Aphrael's new form, Sparhawk's daughter Danae.
+- And in the last book and in the Tamuli, there´s Aphrael's new form, Sparhawk's daughter Danae.
 And this time, she may actually let herself grow up.
 The gods help Elenia.